ericbutler555/eb-grid/README.md

   </tbody>
 </table>

-**Note:** Add a breakpoint prefix to either of the above visibility classes in order to hide or show a `.col` dynamically at a certain breakpoint.
+**Note: Add any breakpoint prefix** to either of the above visibility classes in order to hide or show a `.col` dynamically at a certain breakpoint.
 For example, `class="col ph-hide lap-show"` will hide the element on viewports up to 991px, but show it on viewports wider than that.

 #### Alignment ####